Understanding WeakMap and WeakSet in JavaScript

 WeakMap and WeakSet are special collection types in JavaScript that hold objects weakly.
-This means the garbage collector can clean up entries when those objects are no longer referenced elsewhere in your program.
-They exist to solve specific problems around memory management and object association.
+A weakmap stores key-value pairs where the key must be an object; a weakset stores a collection of unique objects.
+The garbage collector can clean up entries when those objects are no longer referenced elsewhere in your program, making weakmap and weakset ideal for memory-sensitive association and tracking tasks.

 Regular Maps and Sets hold strong references to their keys.
 An object used as a Map key won’t be garbage collected as long as the Map exists, even if nothing else references it.
 WeakMap and WeakSet solve this by holding weak references.